mm-ansarian/design_patterns/README.md

 # Introduction
-This is a repository including most of the known OOP(Object Oriented Programming) design patterns in the world.
-This repository can be used as a resource to see some examples about the design patterns.
+This is a repository including most of the known OOP(Object Oriented Programming) Design Patterns in the world.
+This repository can be used as a resource to see some examples about the Design Patterns.
 The source codes are written in **Python** programming language.

 ## `creational` folder:
-Including the creational design patterns that are focused on the process of object creation or problems related to object creation.
+Including the creational Design Patterns that are focused on the process of object creation or problems related to object creation.

 ## `structural` folder:
-Including the structural design patterns that are solutions in software design that focus on how classes and objects are organized to form larger, functional structures.
+Including the structural Design Patterns that are solutions in software design that focus on how classes and objects are organized to form larger, functional structures.

 ## `behavioral` folder:
 focus on the interactions and communication between objects.